Six Solutions for Smelly Feet

 Preventing this situation is why choosing high-quality shoes that have breathable material is so important.
 Look for shoes that don’t trap humidity.
 You should also clean your shoes regularly and apply deodorant products such as baking soda or talcum powder.

 3. Maintain good hygiene habits

-- Wash your feet well every day with a neutral, antibacterial soap.
+- Wash your feet well every day with a bar of neutral, antibacterial soap.
 Dry them thoroughly, making sure not to leave a trace of moisture between the fingers.